-The list of issues dividing us is long and growing at a rapid clip.
-These would include tax policy, the minimum wage, immigration, the number of genders that exist, abortion, who should use which bathroom, sexual orientation, education, critical race theory and how elections ought to be managed.
-We are divided over masks and whether it’s safe to gather in groups and how to protect the most vulnerable from COVID-19.
-The vaccinated accuse the unvaccinated of being dirty, ignorant, backward, uncaring unscientific super spreaders.
-The unvaccinated accuse the vaccinated of being sheep, followers, sellouts, judgmental jerks and silent super spreaders.
+The list of issues dividing citizens is long and growing at a rapid clip.
+It would include tax policy, the minimum wage, immigration, the number of genders that exist, abortion, who should use which bathroom, sexual orientation, education, critical race theory and how elections ought to be managed.
+The vaccinated are still accusing the unvaccinated of being dirty, ignorant, backward, uncaring unscientific super spreaders.
+The unvaccinated still accuse the vaccinated of being sheep, followers, sellouts, judgmental jerks and silent super spreaders.

 How do we become a voice of reason in an increasingly unreasonable time?

 Do we dive into the melee and fight the man?
 If so, which man?
 How do we fight?

 There are no easy answers to any of those questions.
 Christians are expected to do hard things (Matthew 10:8).
-The methods we employ do matter to God (Philippians 2:14-15, 1st Corinthians 14:26, Hebrews 4:13).
-Hope is not a strategy.
+The methods we employ do matter to God (Philippians 2:14-15, 1st Corinthians 14:26, Hebrews 4:13) and hope is not a strategy.
 Therefore, simply hoping fervently for the return of Jesus will not make disciples or reform broken systems.
 God does not call His people to retreat (Genesis 1:28).
 To the contrary, the uglier the age the more a Christian witness is needed in every sphere of society and life.
 To be that witness we have to recognize three realities:

 There is no distinction on God’s team-